-To produce the maps, three criteria are used identify high-risk areas for response: The vulnerability of the affected population, the population's exposure to the heatwave, and the impact of the hazard on different areas.
-By combining these three elements, a clear picture of the most at-risk wards in Hanoi can be produced using the following formula:
+To produce the maps, three layers of data are used to identify areas for implementation of Early Actions: The vulnerability of the affected population (e.g. age, disability, income), the population's exposure to the heatwave (e.g. access to cooling appliances), and the forecast of the hazard on different areas (e.g. heat islands).
+By combining these three layers of information, an impact forecast map can be produced.